ibm-cloud-docs/openwhisk/pkg_mobile_sdk.md

 # Mobile SDK
 {: #pkg_mobile_sdk}

 OpenWhisk provides a mobile SDK for iOS and watchOS devices that enables mobile apps to fire remote triggers and invoke remote actions.
 A version for Android is not available, so Android developers can use the OpenWhisk REST API directly.
 The mobile SDK is written in Swift 4 and supports iOS 11 and later releases.
-You can build the mobile SDK using Xcode 9.
+You can build the mobile SDK by using Xcode 9.
 {: shortdesc}

+The mobile SDK is not supported for IAM-based namespaces.
+Use a Cloud Foundry-based namespace instead.
+{: important}

 ## Add the SDK to your app